Cruz das Almas

 Cruz das Almas (translation: Souls' Cross) is a municipality, in the state of Bahia, in Brazil.
 Founded in 1897, it is home to the Federal University of Recôncavo da Bahia and is one of the main cities of Bahia.

-In 2020, it had a population of 63,591 inhabitants.
+In 2022, it had a population of 60,348 inhabitants.
 Its climate is tropical, hot and humid.
-The economy is based on agriculture, especially tobacco, orange and cassava production.
-It is also home of the Embrapa cassava and tropical fruits.
+The economy is based on agriculture, especially tobacco, citrus fruits (oranges and Tahiti lime) and cassava production.

+It is also home of the Embrapa Cassava & Fruits.
 Cruz das Almas is well known for its Saint John Festival in June, where fireworks are used as "espadas" in a beautiful but dangerous game.